Looking for an electric guitar tuner? Or perhaps the best acoustic guitar tuner?

-These days, there are a TON of options out there, many paid (with annoying adverts and ‘upsells’) and many paid ones.
-In this article, we’re going to take a look at the best guitar tuner apps on the market, and give you our two cents on whether they’re any good or note.
+In this article, we take a look at the best guitar tuner apps on the market and give you our opinion on whether they’re any good or not.

 Table of Contents

 Many of the products below are called ‘chromatic’.
 Regular tuners only tune to E, A, D, G, B, and E which is how you’d normally tune your guitar.
 If you ever want to, for example, tune to a semitone lower, you’ll need a chromatic one.
 For the sake of future-proofing your purchase, it might be worthing ensuring you get one of these.

 Strobe tuners are often considered the most accurate, with precision at 1/10th of a cent or thereabouts.
 The majority of apps are microphone assisted. and work by using a microprocessor to analyze the vibration of the strings.

 Strobes, however, work by spinning a disk with a strobe pattern backlit by an array of LED lights – when the speed of the disk matches the rate of the flashing lights – the strobe pattern freezes, indicating the pitch is in tune.

 First up we have Guitar Tuna, a super responsive and accurate app that is available for most operating systems.

 This is thanks to the advanced audio recognition algorithm, which means your microphone picks up note frequencies with very little background interference.